whitneyburton/portfolios/students/1610-back/nick-erhardt/nick_mod_two_portfolio.markdown

 I also have to say that he has great leadership skills.
 He helped facilitate several team discussions on important decisions and I thought it was very helpful and effective.

 ## E: Community Participation

-How did you actively contribute to the Turing community?

 This mod I really wanted to help out the Mod 1 students.
 I know that it was a challenge for me to pull through the six intense weeks of effort.
 And I think part of that was feeling slightly isolated and not realizing how many resources were available as a Mod 1 student.
 So I opened up my schedule and paired with Mod 1 students about twice a week.
 I also helped out Mike Schutte with his excellent Drills for Skills sessions as well.